By Frank G. & Edwin H.

-You can land in Bolivia with a passport, wait 15 days, and apply for residency without bringing an apostilled birth certificate or a home-country criminal record.
-Most people who want the lightest address package process in La Paz, where a hosted stay with door-and-host details often suffices; Santa Cruz typically requires a formal lease, utility bills, and Folio Real.
+You can land in Bolivia with a passport and apply for residency once local documents are ready, most Western passport holders (Group 1) have no mandatory 15-day tourist wait before filing; Groups 2 and 3 must complete 15 days first, without bringing an apostilled birth certificate or a home-country criminal record.
+Most people who want the lightest address package process in La Paz, where a hosted stay with door-and-host details often suffices; Santa Cruz asks for a written agreement identifying the property owner, a recent electricity bill, and a copy of the owner's ID, Airbnb still works there with that documentation.
 That surprises many people because most Latin American residency systems ask for far more paperwork at the start.

 Bolivia offers a clear path from tourist entry to temporary residency, then permanent residency, then citizenship.
 If you plan the timing well and protect your continuity, you can move through the system with fewer documents than many applicants expect.